 Myofascial pain is a condition affecting muscles and connective tissues.
 Usually caused by repetitive stress on the muscle, it is characterized by the development of trigger points, which when pressed cause referred pain, which can occur in unrelated parts of the body.
 These points are commonly called knots, and are more likely to appear in parts of the body that are very frequently subjected to tensions and strains.
 Myofascial pain is increasingly common, and while not especially dangerous, it is very uncomfortable and severely reduce both productivity and enjoyment of life.

-Other effective approaches include trigger point massage and electrotherapy.
-These techniques target the affected area directly, and provide both short and long term relief.
-Electrotherapy can be used with needles, but also with pads; it provides a rumbling sensation that deeply relaxes the muscles, and that can be helpful in getting rid of knots.
-Trigger point massage operates much th
+Other effective approaches include Booster X2 Percussion Massage Gun for Muscle Recovery, it targets the affected area directly, and provide both short and long term relief.
+Booster X2 Percussion Massage Gun for Muscle Recovery deeply relaxes the muscles, and that can be helpful in getting rid of knots.

 Though these therapies are varied, they all provide a similar effect: myofascial release.
 This term refers to knots clearing away either partially or completely, effectively relieving or even curing a symptom of the condition.
 It’s unclear how exactly this process works, in that the mechanism for breaking down the problematic connective tissue is unknown; it has however been observed in clinical settings.